oznogon/gattaibushido-public/rules/06_appendices.md

 * *Dai-Guard*: I can't get that theme song out of my head!
 * *RWBY* and *gen:LOCK*: Rooster Teeth really *gets* teamwork-based stories, and these two shows are some of the absolute best.
 * *She-Ra and the Princesses of Power:* Not only is the theme song super badass, the show is a great portrayal of how intra-team conflict can drive a great heroic story.

+# Appendix O: One-Shot Games

+TBD (details on adjusting the game for one-shot play, running with or without a First Contact, using pregens, etc)